-Do you have a fridge out in your garage?
-Chances are, you are going to experience some problems with it, especially in the extreme winter cold.
-Refrigerators do not work as well in the cold, as they were designed to work in room temperature.
+Do you have a fridge in your garage?
+A garage fridge can be a valuable addition to any home, providing extra storage space for beverages, seasonal produce, and bulk items.
+However, using a refrigerator in a cold garage presents unique challenges, particularly during the colder winter months.
+Refrigerators do not work as well in the cold as they were designed to work at room temperature.
 Most of the time, the freezer stops working before the fridge section does.

 Why Your Freezer Doesn’t Work

-The thermostat is within the fridge compartment, rather than the freezer.
+One of the primary culprits behind a malfunctioning garage fridge in winter is the extreme cold temperatures that characterize the season.
+The thermostat is within the fridge compartment rather than the freezer.
 Let’s say your fridge is set at 40 degrees.
 If the outside temperature is 40 degrees, the fridge will recognize that it doesn’t need to get colder, so the machine will not turn on.
 While that is great for your fridge, it is not so great for your freezer.
-There is no temperature gauge inside your freezer, so if the machine is not clicking on, your freezer will not be at its ideal temperature, rather the same temperature as the refrigerator.
+There is no temperature gauge inside your freezer, so if the machine is not clicking on, your freezer will not be at its ideal temperature but rather at the same temperature as the refrigerator.

 However, if you try to turn your fridge temperature down to compensate, the items in your fridge will probably start to freeze.
 This also happens if it starts to get really cold.
 While it may keep the things in your freezer from thawing, it may not be beneficial for your sodas down below.